Wired vs. Wireless Security Cameras: Which Is Best for You?

 - Cloud Video Storage: The cloud storage of recordings comes with its costs, but also adds to the accessibility.
 You can use the apps to view past recordings from any place that has an internet connection around the world.
 Furthermore, you can store the recordings for a longer period of time and decide what recordings you want to keep or not.

-- Superior Video Quality: Unlike wired security systems, the wire-free ones can record videos at much higher resolutions.
+- Superior Video Quality: Unlike wired security systems, wire-free ones can record videos at much higher resolutions.
 You can record full HD and even 4K video in some cases, however, this again relies on the quality of your internet connection.

-- Reliance on Wi-Fi: The biggest problem with wire-free home security camera systems is the reliance on WiFi.
+- Reliance on Wi-Fi: The biggest problem with wire-free home security camera systems is the reliance on Wi-Fi.
 Since all the video is being recorded and uploaded on the internet, you need an incredibly fast and stable internet connection to ensure safety.
 The problem with this is that sometimes even with a strong internet connection, other factors that are not in your control might affect the quality of the internet.
 Say perhaps that your neighborhood is particularly active, which will affect the bandwidth of your connection.
 Furthermore, there could be problems with your internet service provider.
-What the signal dropping will do is in some cases the video will drop its resolution so your 4K security camera might be recording at 720p.
+What the signal dropping will do is in some cases the video will drop its resolution so your 4K security camera might record at 720p.
 So you need to consider the strength and quality of your internet before making this decision.
 However, in most cases, this rarely becomes an issue.

-- Signal Interference: Another potential issue that you might face with wire-free home security setups is with the placement of your cameras and your wifi routers.
+- Signal Interference: Another potential issue that you might face with wire-free home security setups is with the placement of your cameras and your Wi-Fi routers.
 If there is a lot of distance or a lot of walls between the routers and the cameras, the signals might often get distorted.
 Wireless signals might also interfere with other radio signals being used, however, that is extremely rare.

 - Limited Coverage: Unlike wired systems, you can not have huge camera setups using a wireless internet connection.
-This is probably the first thing to consider because you can not expect to have a huge 16 camera monitoring system that covers your entire estate.
-However, for apartments and most houses the coverage these will provide will be more than enough.
+This is probably the first thing to consider because you can not expect to have a huge 16-camera monitoring system that covers your entire estate.
+However, for apartments and most houses, the coverage these will provide will be more than enough.